-(b) The type and design of the Automated Lane Keeping System (ALKS). - 2.2.
-"Transition demand" is a logical and intuitive procedure to transfer the dynamic driving task from automated control by the system to human driver control.
-This request given from the system to the human driver indicates the transition phase. - 2.3.
+- 2.2.
+"Transition demand" is a logical and intuitive procedure to transfer the dynamic driving task from automated control by the system (automated control) to a human driver (manual control) control.
+This request is given from the system to the human driver indicates the transition phase. - 2.3.
 "Transition phase" means the duration of the transition demand. - 2.4.
-"Planned event" is a situation which is known in advance, e.g. at the time of activation such as a journey point (e.g. exit of a highway) etc. and which requires a transition demand. - 2.5.
-"Unplanned event" is a situation which is unknown in advance, but assumed as very likely in happening, e.g. [road construction, inclement weather, approaching emergency vehicle, missing lane marking, load falling from truck (collision)] and which requires a transition demand. - 2.6.
-"Imminent collision risk" describes a situation or an event which leads to a collision of the vehicle with another road user or an obstacle which cannot be avoided by normal braking with lower than [3.7 m/s2] [032] unless an emergency manoeuvre is executed. - 2.7.
-"Minimum risk manoeuvre" means a procedure aimed at minimising risks in traffic, which is automatically performed by the system after a transition demand.
+"Planned [transition] event" is a situation which is known in advance, e.g. at the time of activation such as a journey point (e.g. exit of a highway) etc. and which requires a transition demand. - 2.5.
+"Unplanned [transition] event" is a situation which is unknown in advance, but assumed as very likely in to happenhappening, e.g. [road construction, inclement weather, approaching emergency vehicle, missing lane marking, load falling from truck (collision)] and which requires a transition demand. - 2.6.
+"Imminent collision risk" describes a situation or an event which leads to a collision of the vehicle with another road user or an obstacle which cannot be avoided by a normal-braking demand with lower than [3.7 5 m/s2] unless an emergency manoeuvre is executed.